 9:00 - 10:00am: Meets with Harry Friedman, Lisa Broffman, Billy Wisse, C&P, and other writers and researchers and go over all five shows, discussing issues anyone may have found in those shows.

-10:00 - 10:30am: Relaxes in his dressing room, where the TV is usually tuned to one of two channels: FOX News or Turner Classic Movies.
+10:00 - 10:30am: Relaxes in his dressing room, where the TV is usually tuned to the news or Turner Classic Movies.

 10:30 - 11:15am: Hair and makeup.